Nevada Division of Forestry

 Much of Nevada’s forestland is affected by serious forest health issues.
 Many of the issues can be tied to lumbering history in the forests along with current management practices including custodial care and fire suppression.
 High stand density, “off site” species, excessive fuel accumulations and high levels of pathogens are all a result of past and current management combined with climatic conditions like drought and possible climate change.
 In many areas, age class diversity is lacking, leaving large parts of forests susceptible to a specific damaging agent at the same time.

-Kacey KC, Acting State Foresters
+Kacey KC, State Forester

 NV Division of Forestry